EirikBirkeland/language-checker/README.md

-# a bilingual translation file checker
+# <untitled> - a bilingual translation file checker

 Back in 2015, I wanted to simplify my Google Translator Toolkit --> Xbench language checks.
 So I came up with a solution where I could just download XLIFF files from GTT and have them auto-checked with a HTML report output.